 For Key Stage 1 and 2 pupils, we follow the Hamilton Trust scheme to inform our planning and this was chosen due to its episodic structure; to ensure pupils have plenty of opportunities to revisit their learning to consolidate their understanding, as well as to ensure coherent coverage of the curriculum.
 Short blocks of teaching units and regular repetition of key skills support children’s understanding and help them to secure a firm grasp of the knowledge they need.
 For EYFS pupils, we use the White Rose scheme to inform our planning as it uses texts to teach mathematical knowledge which fits our ethos for learning through literature.

-Across school, lessons have a ‘Big Question’ approach, which supports children’s understanding of the key learning within each lesson.
+Across school, lessons have the ‘Big Question’ approach, which supports children’s understanding of the key learning within each lesson.
 Furthermore, the Success criteria presented to children as Red/Amber/Green statements help to ensure that they are very clear about how they can show their achievements in this subject.

 Staff adapt the planning to meet the needs of our pupils and we also access resources from White Rose Maths and use IXL and Times Tables Rockstars, which pupils can access from home to support with their Maths learning.
 Within a weekly sequence of lessons, children are given specific opportunities to reason and problem solve.
 Discrete opportunities to reason and problem solve are provided and these skills are also integrated in to other curriculum areas as often as possible to support children’s continued development of problem solving and reasoning skills.